AwalaApp/specs/rs000-core.md

 Where `cargoDeliveryAuthorization` is the DER-encoded, Awala PKI certificate for the [Cargo Delivery Authorization (CDA)](./rs002-pki.md#cargo-delivery-authorization-cda) issued by Gateway A to Gateway B.

-### Public Node Connection Parameters
+### Node Connection Parameters

-Operators of public gateways and public endpoints MAY use the _Public Node Connection Parameters_ (PNCP) format to share their connection parameters in a standard format, defined as follows in ASN.1/DER:
+Nodes MAY use the _Node Connection Parameters_ (NCP) format to share their connection parameters in a standard format, defined as follows in ASN.1/DER:

 ```
-PublicNodeConnectionParameters ::= SEQUENCE {
+NodeConnectionParameters ::= SEQUENCE {
-    publicAddress  VisibleString,
+    internetAddress  VisibleString,
     identityPublicKey  OCTET STRING,
     sessionKey  SessionKey
 }